softstack/typed-stringify/README.md

 #### Parameters

-- `s` (string): The JSON string to be parsed.
+- `json` (string): The JSON string to be parsed.
 - `options` (ParseOptions<T>): An optional configuration object that can include:
   - `customParse` (CustomParse<T>): A custom parse function for handling additional types.

 #### Returns

-- `unknown`: The JavaScript object representation of the JSON string.
+- (unknown): The JavaScript object representation of the JSON string.

 ## Custom Functions